Martingale Approach to Gambler's Ruin Problem for Correlated Random Walks: Correlated Random Walk

 \subsection{Expected Waiting Time until Ruin for Symmetric CRW}

-The iid case tells us that we should try to find a ``quadratic'' martingale.
+The i.i.d. case tells us that we should try to find a {\it quadratic} martingale.
 This suggests the following candidate: If it is possible to find such values of $a$ and $b$ so $M_n$ forms a martingale, then the OST gives us

 Since we already know $\alpha$ and $\beta$, we have a formula for the expected waiting time

 Now, using $\EE(X_n|\F_{n-1})=(2p-1)X_{n-1}$ and $X_n^2=1$ we get that

 Therefore, to make it a martingale we need $a$ and $b$ to satisfy the following system of equations: